Parish Charter

 Parish councils will:

-1. Publish an annual report on how they have spent the Neighbourhood Portion of CIL money in accordance with the statutory requirements.
+1. Publish an annual report by the end of December of the following year on how they have spent the Neighbourhood Portion of CIL money in accordance with the statutory requirements.

 Monitoring and review